fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 [46] 	**Petrakopoulou F.**, 2021. <a href="/files/articles/2021_WaterCost.pdf" target="_blank" >"Defining the cost of water impact for thermoelectric power generation", Energy Reports 7, 2101-2112.</a>

-[45] 	Shirmohammadi R., Aslani A., Ghasempour R., Romeo L.M., **Petrakopoulou, F.**, 2021. <a href="https://link.springer.com/article/10.1007/s10973-021-10833-z" target="_blank" >“Process design and thermoeconomic evaluation of a CO2 liquefaction process driven by waste exhaust heat recovery for an industrial CO2 capture and utilization plant”, accepted for publication, Journal of Thermal Analysis and Calorimetry.</a>
+[45] 	Shirmohammadi R., Aslani A., Ghasempour R., Romeo L.M., **Petrakopoulou, F.**, 2021. <a href="https://link.springer.com/article/10.1007/s10973-021-10833-z" target="_blank" >“Process design and thermoeconomic evaluation of a CO2 liquefaction process driven by waste exhaust heat recovery for an industrial CO2 capture and utilization plant”, Journal of Thermal Analysis and Calorimetry, 145:1585–1597.</a>
 <!--{: reversed="reversed"} {start="47"}-->

 ### 2020